djkormo/k8s-AKS-primer/install/helm/tutorial/README.md

 NAME                    CHART VERSION   APP VERSION     DESCRIPTION

-azure-marketplace/ghost 6.7.32          2.25.9          A simple, powerful publishing platform that allows you to...
+azure-marketplace/ghost 6.7.32          2.25.9          A simple, powerful publishing platform that allows you to... stable/ghost            6.7.33          2.26.0          A simple, powerful publishing platform that allows you to...
 </pre>

 ```console